Bumgarner strikes out 11 in Giants’ 4-2 win over Rockies

 Bumgarner also got into the act with his bat when he followed a two-out, RBI single by Donovan Solano in the fourth inning against Chi Chi González (0-1) with one of his own to make it 3-1.

-González, who was making his first appearance in the majors since 2016, allowed three runs and six hits in five innings.
+González, who was making his first appearance in the majors since 2016, struck out the side in order in the first inning.
+He allowed three runs and six hits in five innings.

+“It’s a great comeback for Chi Chi from where he’s been,” manager Bud Black said.
+“He’ll be the first to tell you he wanted better results but when a guy comes back from Tommy John, a long haul back, then get back to the big leagues which is a goal for all players . we were all excited for him.
+He got off to a good start then it sort of got away from him as the game went on.”

 Tyler Austin added a pinch-hit homer in the seventh for the Giants to make it 4-2.